BenSLowery/MultiEchelonPLS/README.md

 Code for Omnichannel Retailing under partial lost-sales.
 Please see tests/DES for examples of how to run the discrete event system.
 See SimStudy/sim_study_template_plt.py for running the positive lead time study in the paper.
 Finally, we should have the zero lead time template up soon.

+This is open source version of the codebase used for the paper: *Periodic review inventory control for an omnichannel retailer with partial lost-sales (2025)* by Lowery, Sachs, Eckley and Lloyd